Michelle Pfeiffer: 1990s

-Pfeiffer took on the role of Selina Kyle–Catwoman in Tim Burton's superhero film Batman Returns (1992), opposite Michael Keaton and Danny DeVito, after Annette Bening dropped out because of her pregnancy.
-For the role, she trained in martial arts and kickboxing.
-Pfeiffer received unanimous critical acclaim for her portrayal, which is often referred to as the greatest performance of Catwoman of all time by critics and fans.
+Pfeiffer took on the role of Selina Kyle–Catwoman in Tim Burton's superhero film Batman Returns (1992), after Annette Bening dropped out due to pregnancy.
+For the role, she trained in kickboxing.
+Pfeiffer received unanimous critical acclaim for her portrayal, which was subsequently referred to as the greatest performance of Catwoman of all time by critics and fans.
 Premiere retrospectively stated: "Arguably the outstanding villain of the Tim Burton era, Michelle Pfeiffer's deadly kitten with a whip brought sex to the normally neutered franchise.
 Her stitched-together, black patent leather costume, based on a sketch of Burton's, remains the character's most iconic look.
 And Michelle Pfeiffer overcomes Batman Returns heavy-handed feminist dialogue to deliver a growling, fierce performance."
-Batman Returns was a big box office success, grossing over $267 million worldwide.

-The first film her company produced was the independent drama Love Field, which was released in 1992.
-Reviewers embraced the film and The New York Times felt that Pfeiffer was "again demonstrating that she is as subtle and surprising as she is beautiful".
+The first film Pfeiffer's company produced was the independent drama Love Field (1992), in which she starred.
+Reviewers embraced it, and The New York Times stated that Pfeiffer was "again demonstrating that she is as subtle and surprising as she is beautiful".
 For her portrayal of an eccentric Dallas, Texas housewife, she earned nominations for the Academy Award for Best Actress and the Golden Globe for Best Actress – Drama and won the Silver Bear for Best Actress at the 43rd Berlin International Film Festival.
-In Martin Scorsese's period drama The Age of Innocence (1993), a film adaptation of Edith Wharton's 1920 novel, Pfeiffer starred with Daniel Day-Lewis and Winona Ryder, portraying a Countess in upper-class New York City in the 1870s.
-For her role, she received the Elvira Notari Prize at the Venice Film Festival, and a Golden Globe nomination for Best Actress – Motion Picture.
+In Martin Scorsese's period drama The Age of Innocence (1993), a film adaptation of Edith Wharton's 1920 novel, Pfeiffer portrayed a countess in upper-class New York City in the 1870s.
+For her role, she received the Elvira Notari Prize at the Venice Film Festival and a Golden Globe nomination for Best Actress – Motion Picture.
 That year, she was awarded the Women in Film Los Angeles' Crystal Award.